Peru’s Tourist Boom Is Creating a Renaissance for Female Artists

 It’s not just Choquecancha where Peru’s tourism growth is giving old art new life.
 In Cusco, local artist Berenice Diaz has found a way to connect the booming market with her mission to preserve culturally historic art techniques.

 Diaz is the founder of the women’s artist collective Totemiq, a group focused on revitalizing and preserving ancient Peruvian artforms through collaborations with modern-day artists.
-Diaz also hosts an “Art Trail” tour with MLP, which takes tourists into the workshops of local artists in Cusco.
+Diaz also hosts an “Art Trail” tour, which takes tourists into the workshops of local artists in Cusco.

 To the Cusco visitor, it may seem like the art scene doesn’t need much support.
 Around every corner is a shop filled with woven blankets, embroidered pillows, and alpaca sweaters.
 But Diaz is quick to clarify: “The mainstream [art] is not considered art.
 It’s considered handicraft.
 It gets reduced to souvenirs and it’s not valued at as much as it should be.
 I want to transform [these crafts] into something really valuable.”

 Over coffee at the idyllic El Retablo hotel, Diaz talks about a recent project she produced that involved covering a series of ceramic bulls (a common Peruvian symbol of prosperity and protection) in a combination of gold leaf — a technique popular during Peru’s colonial era — and female-centric paintings.
 She recruited a master colonial ceramicist to work on creating the bulls and a group of young women from the local art school to help execute the rest of the installation.

 While Diaz has managed to make a life for herself as an artist in the area, she admits that the country’s societal norms can still be challenging for female artists.